maxnmcbride/CodeWarsPractice/README.md

 Because Nathan knows it is important to stay hydrated, he drinks 0.5 litres of water per hour of cycling.

 You get given the time in hours and you need to return the number of litres Nathan will drink, rounded to the smallest value.

+34. Area or Perimeter

+You are given the length and width of a 4-sided polygon.
+The polygon can either be a rectangle or a square.
+If it is a square, return its area.
+If it is a rectangle, return its perimeter.

+Example(Input1, Input2 --> Output):

+6, 10 --> 32
+3, 3 --> 9
+Note: for the purposes of this kata you will assume that it is a square if its length and width are equal, otherwise it is a rectangle.

 _________________________________________
 Ruby